vkola-lab/PodGPT/README.md

 If you have any questions, please drop us an email at [brucejia@bu.edu](brucejia@bu.edu), [sbit@bu.edu](sbit@bu.edu), and [nsearls@bu.edu](nsearls@bu.edu).

-# 🔨 Contribution
+# 🔨 Contributions
-We always welcome contributions to help make **PodGPT** Library better.
+We always welcome contributions to help make **PodGPT** better.
 If you would like to contribute, please submit a [pull request](https://github.com/vkola-lab/PodGPT/pulls).

-# 🙌 Acknowledgement
+# 🙌 Acknowledgements
-The success of the **PodGPT** project is a result of **collaborative teamwork** by a group of members of the [Kolachalama Laboratory](https://vkola-lab.github.io/).
-The **PodGPT** Library is maintained by the [Kolachalama Laboratory](https://vkola-lab.github.io/) at Boston University.
+This repository is maintained by members of the [Kolachalama Laboratory](https://vkola-lab.github.io/).